stephenwanaswa/terraform-beginner-bootcamp-2023/journal/week2.md

 We have to use `bundle exec` to tell future ruby scripts to use the gems we installed.
 This is the way we set context.

+## Terratowns Mock Server
+We use a mock server to simulate the production server.
+Using the mock server we can deploy and trouble shoot our terraform provider.

 ### Sinatra

 Sinatra is a micro web-framework for ruby to build web-apps.